junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 How indeed.

+His stomach roils and lurches.
 Dean turns around, can't bare their eyes one more seconds.
 Can't bare the thoughts crawling inside himself one more seconds.

 *Cas doesn't deserve this.
 He doesn't deserve Cas's...*